dtolk/multilabel-BERT/README.md

 # Multi-label text classification using BERT

 In this project I use pretrained BERT from Hugging Face to classify scientific papers into different categories based on their title and abstract.

-A classical task in document management is document classification.
-What if paper can have multiple topics associated with it ?
-I am building a recommender sysytem of categories for a paper based on its title and abstract.

-As such, this could be framed as a multi label classification problem.
-Given an abstract what topics/tags can we confidentially assign to it without human intervention.

-I add classification an additional layer to the pretrained BERT from Transformers library by Hugging Face.
+This is a multi label classification problem.
+Each paper can have multiple topics/tags associated with it.

+Processing steps:

 - Data preprocessing
 - Preprocess text data for BERT